-- android-tools-hadk contains tools and utilities needed for working with the Android SDK - tar is needed to extract the ubu-chroot image sudo zypper in android-tools-hadk tar
+- android-tools-hadk contains tools and utilities needed for working with the Android SDK - tar is needed to extract the ubu-chroot image

+'''

+PLATFORM_SDK $

+sudo zypper ref

+sudo zypper in android-tools-hadk tar

+'''

-We strongly encourage all porters to use at least 2.2.0.29 Platform SDK.
-Use sdk-manage command to upgrade your toolings and targets, or create from new.
+We strongly encourage all porters to use at least 3.0.0.8 Platform SDK.
+Use sdk-manage command to upgrade your toolings and targets, or create from new (especially when updating from 2.x to 3.x).
 To check what release you are on:

 '''

+PLATFORM_SDK $

 if no such file, you're on an old SDK version

 cat /etc/os-release

 '''